synkyria/synkyria.github.io/about/story.md

+---
-# Story – Synkyria as Cohabitation with AI
+title: Story – Synkyria as Cohabitation with AI
 ---

 > **Contextual note**
 > This text is not part of the canonical Synkyrian corpus.
 > It provides contextual, methodological, and programmatic framing